A spread of loaves of bread on a cutting board.

 Tests for gluten sensitivity vs. celiac disease

-I wasn’t sure if it was a sensitivity to gluten that I was dealing with or full-blown celiac disease, but I decided that I would see how my body reacted when cutting out gluten from my diet.
+I wasn’t sure if it was a sensitivity to gluten that I was dealing with or full-blown celiac disease.
+So I decided to see how my body would react if I cut gluten out of my diet.

 I set myself a time limit of 12 weeks, and I kept a diary of my symptoms.
-I did find it surprisingly easy to make the change to my diet, but the only thing I missed was fresh bread!
+I was surprised by how easy it was to make the change — the only thing I really missed was fresh bread!

 After the 12 weeks were up I did notice a vast improvement, especially in that my digestion and fatigue were much better.

-I have taken a blood test, which has since been developed to see if I have celiac and it came out negative but I strongly feel that if I keep off gluten, it helps to keep my lupus symptoms in check!
+I also took a blood test for celiac disease and it came out negative.
+But I strongly believe that staying off gluten helps keep my lupus symptoms in check!

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Lupus.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.